-English actor Henry James Montague (1846-1878) was one of the founders of The Lambs in New York in 1874.
+Henry James Montague (1846-1878) was an actor and one of the founders of The Lambs in New York in 1874.
 He served as the club’s first Shepherd, but didn’t live long enough to see its great success.
 He is an Immortal Lamb and The Lambs’ Montague Society is named in his honor.

 Montague was born Henry James Mann in 1846 in Staffordshire, England.
 He took the stage name Montague as an amateur actor in London.
 He appeared at Astley’s Theatre in 1863 in The Trial of Elfie Deans.
 In 1864 he appeared in The Adventures of a Love Letter, an adaptation of M. Sardou’s Pattes de Mouche.
 Montague was Faust in the burlesque Faust and Marguerite.